ricdezen/ricdezen.github.io/about.md

 ---
 *I have been told in the past that putting famous quotes in your bio looks pretentious, especially when you are basically, well, not famous.
-I consider this to be appropriate, because I am pretentious.
-I pretend to be fine all the time.*
+I consider this to be appropriate, because I am pretentious: I pretend to be fine all the time.*

 Hello, my name is Riccardo.
 I am a Computer Engineering student from Italy.
 I